arangodb/docs/3.10/indexing-persistent.md

 attributes.
 Creating a new document or updating an existing document will will fail if the attribute uniqueness is violated.

+---

-To create a sparse unique index, set the *sparse* attribute to `true`:
+To create a sparse unique index, set the `sparse` attribute to `true`:

 `collection.ensureIndex({ type: "persistent", fields: [ "field1", ..., "fieldn" ], unique: true, sparse: true })`